Government Approved Schemes

 A Debt Management Plan is an agreement to pay your creditors via a licenced debt management company.
-For details of eligibility and how to set up a Debt Management Plan, follow this link.
+Details of eligibility and how to set up a Debt Management Plan are available from:

 An Administration Order is a way of helping to settle a county court or High Court judgment, if the debt is less than £5,000.
-For details of eligibility and how to set up an Administration Order, follow this link.
+Details of eligibility and how to set up an Administration Order are availablle from:

 An Individual Voluntary Arrangement (IVA) is an agreement to make regular payments to an ‘insolvency practitioner’, who will divide this money between your creditors.
-For details of eligibility and how to set up an IVA, go to this link.
+Details of eligibility and how to set up an IVA are available at:

 A Debt Relief Order(DRO) is a way to deal with your debts if you owe less than £15,000, have little spare income and don’t own your home.
-For details of eligibility and how to set up a DRO, follow this link.
+Details of eligibility and how to set up a DRO are available from:

 A Fast-track Voluntary Arrangement (FTVA) were a way to deal with your debts if you’ve already been made bankrupt and have assets available that can be sold to pay your creditors.
 FTVAs have been abolished in England and Wales, so no new ones can be made.
 Existing FTVAs will continue until they are completed.

 A comprehensive guide to taking control of debt, getting free debt advice, and how to borrow affordably is avalable from MoneyHelper.